For SellersSeller Guide

 3. Growth Rate

-A business growing 20% annually is worth significantly more than a flat business — even at the same current EBITDA level.
+A business demonstrating consistent, defensible growth is inherently more valuable than a stagnant one, even at the same current EBITDA level.

 • Flat (0-10%): Base